gravitational/gravity/docs/6.x/cluster.md

               app: myapp
 ```

-When the status hook fails, the cluster transitions to a "degraded" state which is reflected
-in the Admin Control Panel by a red status indicator in the top bar.
-Degraded clusters cannot
+When the status hook fails, the Cluster transitions to a "degraded" state which is reflected in the Cluster web application by a red status indicator in the top bar.
-perform certain operations.
-Once the application recovers and the status hook
-completes successfully, the cluster automatically moves back to a "healthy" state.
+Once the application recovers and the status hook completes successfully, the Cluster automatically moves back to a "healthy" state.

 ## Exploring a Cluster

-Any Gravity cluster can be explored using the standard Kubernetes tool, `kubectl`, which is
+Any Gravity Cluster can be explored using the standard Kubernetes tool, `kubectl`,
-installed and configured on every cluster node.
-See the command's [overview](http://kubernetes.io/docs/user-guide/kubectl-overview/)
+which is installed and configured on every Cluster node.
+See the command's [overview](http://kubernetes.io/docs/user-guide/kubectl-overview/) and a
-and a [full reference](https://kubernetes.io/docs/user-guide/kubectl/) to see what it can
+[full reference](https://kubernetes.io/docs/user-guide/kubectl/) to see what it can
 do, or simply use `kubectl --help`.

-Each Gravity Cluster also has a graphical UI to explore and manage the Cluster.
-To log into
+Each Gravity Cluster also has a Cluster Admin Panel web application to explore and
-the Cluster Admin UI you need to create an admin user.
-Please see the
-[Custom Installer Screens](/pack/#custom-installer-screens) chapter for details on how
-to enable a post-install screen that will let you create a local user.
+manage the Cluster.
+To log into the Cluster Admin Panel you need to create an admin user.
+Please see the [Custom Installer Screens](/pack/#custom-installer-screens) chapter for details on how to enable a post-install screen that will let you create a local user.

 ## Updating a Cluster